18F/uswds-jekyll/pages/downtime.md

 | 02/23/2021 | Atlas | All (connections to Atlas) | maintenance |
 | 06/14/2021-06/18/2021 | Ceres | All (Ceres offline) | maintenance |

-**Further detail for each outage will be posted in advance of the outage date in the announcements below.**
+**Further detail for each outage will be posted in advance of the outage date in the announcements below if availible.**